shepkeira/LIMS/Structure.md

 This folder contains our testing files, and our testing README

 ### .env
-This file contains our enironmental vairables.
+This file contains our environmental variables.
 They must be set using the instructions in the README.md

 ### docker-compose.yml
 The docker-compose file is used to build our docker containers